6 minutes • Marketing

 • How likely are you to recommend our (product) to a friend?
 NPS is not particularly useful as a standalone data point, but the scores can help to spot trends or potential problems over time.

 People don’t always do what they say.
-If you ask whether they care about the environment, most people will say yes.
-If you look at how often they do recycling or pay extra for reusable packaging, you might get a very different picture.
+For example, if you ask whether they care about the environment, most people will say yes.
+If you look at how often they do recycling or pay extra for environmentally friendly products, you might get a very different picture.
 Avoid asking leading questions in surveys and always correlate their answers with their behaviours.

 Dig into data

 Website analytics data, heat maps, conversion rates, sales funnels, email open rates, campaign results and past purchases are super useful in understanding customer behaviours.
-Take it with a grain of salt though, digital data can be inaccurate at best and unreliable at worst.
-When combined with the insights from interviews and surveys, your primary data helps to paint a complete picture of your customers.
+Take it with a grain of salt though: digital data can be inaccurate at best and unreliable at worst.
+When combined with the insights from interviews and surveys, primary data sources help to paint a complete picture of your customers.

 Understand your market